verifyica-team/pipeliner/README.md

 - When a pipeline, jobs, and steps complete, an exit code and execution time in milliseconds is included

-- The all jobs and all steps generate output, regardless if they are enabled or disabled
+- The all jobs and all steps generate output, regardless if they are enabled, disabled, or skipped

 Starting output ...